dakshshah96/awesome-startup-credits/README.md

 - [Esri Startup Program](https://www.esri.com/en-us/about/esri-partner-network/our-partners/esri-startup-program) - The Esri Startup Program is a global three-year program that helps startups build mapping and location intelligence into their products and businesses.
 - [MATLAB and Simulink for Startups](https://mathworks.com/products/startups.html) - Eligible early stage technology startups can get MATLAB, Simulink, and more than 90 industry-specific toolboxes at a startup-friendly price along with other exclusive benefits.
-- [Taskade](https://www.taskade.com/v/9orNbs8q3mnMtqPe) - Startups get a year of Taskade Pro for free.
-Taskade is a team productivity tool for creating structured task lists, collaborative notes, and kanban boards.
 - [FeedBear](https://www.feedbear.com/early-stage) – The easiest feedback management tool for early-stage startups.
 Simple, fixed pricing – no matter how big your team gets.
 Apply now to get 50% off your first year.

 ## Discontinued